KauzClay/docs-tap/scst-store/use-external-database.hbs.md

 If migrating from the internal database to an external database, back up the data before proceeding.

-## Configure Artifact Metadata Repository (AMR) and Metadata Store (MDS) to use the external database
+## Configure Artifact Metadata Repository (AMR) and the Metadata Store (MDS) to use the external database

-To configure Artifact Metadata Repository (AMR) and Metadata Store (MDS) to use the external database:
+To configure AMR and MDS to use the external database:

 1. Update your `tap-values.yaml` file: